Posts tagged "Outlook tips"

-How to search and filter emails in Outlook
+How to request read receipt and delivery confirmation in Outlook

 Managing a crowded inbox can feel like trying to find a specific book in a messy library – things are there, but not where you expect them.
 Fortunately, Outlook provides a few easy ways to organize both your emails and folders.
 Continue reading